-Module F - Endocrinology and Reproduction 40/40/6.0
+Module F-Endocrinology and Reproduction

 Module F covers general anatomy and physiology, including an overview of the study of biology and the various body structures and systems.
 This module also identifies and examines the basic structural components and functions of the skeletal, endocrine and reproductive systems.
 Students learn about child growth and development and assisting in a pediatric office.
 They check vital signs, assist with diagnostic examinations and laboratory tests, instruct patients regarding health promotion practices, and perform certain invasive procedures.
-Student study essential medical terminology, build their keyboarding and word processing skills, and become familiar with the self-directed job search process.
+Students study essential medical terminology, build on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.

-Module G - Medical Law, Ethics, and Psychology 40/40/6.0
+Module G - Medical Law, Ethics, and Psychology

 Module G covers concepts related to the medical office and preparing for the day.
-Students are introduced to medical office safety, security, and emergency provisions, and how they can best be dealt with.
+Students are introduced to medical office safety, security.
 Also covered is office management and the use of office equipment.
 Also covered is mobility assistance and terminology related to basic psychology principles, the history of medicine and the evolution of the profession of medical assisting, medical law and ethics, and physical therapy and special needs concepts.
 Students check vital signs, obtain blood samples, and prepare and administer intramuscular injections.
-Students also have the opportunity to build their keyboarding and word processing skills, and become familiar with the self-directed job search process.
+Students will also have the opportunity to build upon their computer keyboarding and word processing skills, and become familiar with the self-directed job search process.